LuMiSxh/Kaigai/docs/architecture/accuracy-mode.md

 }
 ```

 The overlay keeps the active caption by `id`.
-If a higher revision arrives for
+If a higher revision arrives
-the same `id`, the text is replaced with a subtle transition.
+for that ID, the text is replaced in place.

-## Scheduling
+## Scheduling without hurting live captions

 Do not run fast and accuracy inference concurrently by default.
-On Apple Silicon,
+On Apple
-two Whisper contexts can contend for Metal/Core ML resources and increase tail
+Silicon, two Whisper contexts can compete for Metal/Core ML resources and
-latency.
+increase tail latency.

 Recommended scheduler: